 Both potential energy and kinetic energy form mechanical energy.

 Gravitational Potential Energy

-Gravitational potential energy is the energy stored in an object as the result of its vertical position or height.
-A book on a high bookshelf has a higher gravitational potential energy than the book at the bottom bookshelf.
+Gravitational potential energy is the energy stored in an object due to its vertical position or height.
+A book on a high bookshelf has a higher gravitational potential energy than a book on the bottom bookshelf.